mixpanel/docs/pages/docs/tracking/how-tos/effective-server-side-tracking.md

 ***In case your project has Simplied ID management specifically***, and the user is anonymous, you should include a property named `$device_id` with this value.
 You can then optionally also include the `distinct_id` (requires for you to prefix the ID with the string `'$device:'`) but do note that if you don't include it, it will be assumed.
 You can see more in the python code example.

-### Step 3: Set the authenticated ID once  log in
+### Step 3: Set the authenticated ID once users log in

 Once the user logs in, you know their true ID, you should leverage the new ID for the user.
 Depending on the ID management model on your project (see project settings), you can do the following:

 **If you are using the original ID merge API**

 Send an `$identify` event combining the anonymous and authenticated IDs.
 Events after this should use the authenticated ID.
-Learn more in our [ID Merge guide](identifying-).
+Learn more in our [ID Merge guide](identifying-users).

 **If you are using the Simplified ID merge API**
 Set the `$user_id` property to that ID.
 Continue setting `$device_id` to the ID generated in step 1.
-If Mixpanel receives an event with both `$device_id` and `$user_id` set, it will create a link between those two .
+If Mixpanel receives an event with both `$device_id` and `$user_id` set, it will create a link between those two users.
 This is essential to track pre-login and post-login behavior accurately.

 The `distinct_id` will be assumed but if you include it, it should be the same value as the `$user_id`.

 **Example python code**

-Here's a pseudocode example using Django's [cookies](https://django-book.readthedocs.io/en/latest/chapter14.html#cookies) and [authentication](https://django-book.readthedocs.io/en/latest/chapter14.html#using-).
+Here's a pseudocode example using Django's [cookies](https://django-book.readthedocs.io/en/latest/chapter14.html#cookies) and [authentication](https://django-book.readthedocs.io/en/latest/chapter14.html#using-users).
 It assumes the client is setting and sending cookies:
 ```python
 import uuid